faizancodes/SATA-ChatBot/README.md

 # How To Run

    - First, download the zip file containing all the source code and unzip the folder.
-Then, move the folder to your desktop and rename it to **SMSBot**
+Then, move the folder to your desktop and rename it to **ChatBot**

-   - Open the `sata_smsbot.py` file and change the `app_id` variable located on line 70 to your designated Wolfram Alpha AppID.
+   - Open the `sata_chatbot.py` file and change the `app_id` variable located on line 70 to your designated Wolfram Alpha AppID.

    ![image](https://user-images.githubusercontent.com/43652410/96403845-53ea3280-11a7-11eb-87dc-ca8920d37e34.png)

    - Run `cd desktop` in terminal to navigate to your desktop directory.
-Then, run `cd SMSBot` to navigate to that folder and finally run `sata_smsbot.py` to execute the code.
+Then, run `cd SMSBot` to navigate to that folder and finally run `sata_chatbot.py` to execute the code.

    - When you run the code, your terminal should look like this: